Refinancing Your Mortgage vs. Selling Your Home in 2025

 How might interest rates, inflation, and home prices affect your decision?

-Half of agents report a seller’s market: In HomeLight’s 2023 End of Year survey of more than 1,000 top agents across the country, 50% say that we’re still in a seller’s market, but that’s down from 72% in our mid-year survey, and down from 98% at the start of 2022.
-Another 28% of agents report that it’s a balanced market.
-Only 13% say that it’s a buyer’s market.
-Of course, market conditions are heavily dependent on location and the desirability of individual homes.
+Changes from seller’s market of prior years: In HomeLight’s 2023 End of Year survey of more than 1,000 top agents across the country, 50% said their local market was in a seller’s market, but that was down from 72% in summer 2023 and down from 98% at the start of 2022.

-He recommends partnering with an experienced agent and lender who are up to date on the changing market and know what will make your home desirable to today’s buyers.
+He recommends partnering with an experienced agent and a lender who are up to date on the changing market and knowledgeable on what will make your home desirable to today’s buyers.
 HomeLight can connect you with a top agent who is well-equipped to navigate a challenging market.
 It takes just two minutes to find an agent tailored to your needs.

 What’s the advantage of getting a new mortgage?

-When you refinance your loan, you’re paying off your existing mortgage and replacing it with a new loan with different terms and interest rates.
-However, with higher mortgage rates, many homeowners abandoned the idea of refinancing in 2023.
-The number of refinancing applications was down 15.2% at the end of 2023 compared to the same period in 2022, Fannie Mae reports.
+When you refinance your loan, you pay off your existing mortgage and replace it with a new loan with different terms and interest rates.
+With higher mortgage rates, homeowners are wary about refinancing.

 In a typical housing market, what are some possible reasons to refinance?